Black desk with a raised shelf holding a lamp and glasses, small items stored underneath, and a mug on the desktop

 Sources

-Jaschinski W., Heuer H., Kylian H., "Preferred position of visual displays relative to the eyes", Ergonomics, vol. 41(7), 1998
+Jaschinski W., Heuer H., Kylian H., "Preferred position of visual displays relative to the eyes: a field study of visual strain and individual differences", Ergonomics, vol. 41(7), 1998

 Straker L., Jones K. J., Miller J., "A comparison of the postures assumed when using laptop computers and desktop computers", Applied Ergonomics, 1997